-The "Overview Button" lets you scroll through all currently open apps.
+The Recent apps / overview button lets you scroll through all currently open apps to quickly jump to a application running in the background.
 This is also where you go if you want to close all currently running apps.

 The middle button is the "Home Button".
 On older devices this may be a physical button on your device.
 Tapping the Home button will always take you back to what you have designated as your main screen.
 You can organize your device screens so that your most important apps and widgets are available on your primary Home Screen.